LarsSchimmelpfennig/civic-mcp-server/README.md

 # CIViC MCP Server

 This is a Cloudflare Workers-based Model Context Protocol (MCP) server that provides tools for querying the CIViC (Clinical Interpretation of Variants in Cancer) API.
-The server converts GraphQL responses into queryable SQLite tables using Durable Objects for efficient data processing.

 The CIViC database is a crowd-sourced repository of clinical interpretations of cancer variants.
 This MCP server enables structured queries and data analysis of cancer genomics information through natural language interactions with AI assistants.